 Dripping Faucets

 Leaky faucets usually occur due to issues with the internal washer which becomes stiff, wears out or dislodges.
 Replacing the washer is a potential solution, which you can do by yourself if you have the right tools.
-If not, then just call plumbers in Connecticut .
+If not, then just call plumbers in Connecticut.

 Slow Draining Sink

 A sink that takes eons to drain the water away is usually caused by some kind of blockage in the drain.
-If the drain in your kitchen is blocked, then the drain pipe may be blocked by fat and remaining food particles. and if the blockage is in your bathroom drain, soap and fallen hair can often hinder water flow.
+If the drain in your kitchen is blocked, then the drain pipe may be blocked by fat and remaining food particles.
+And if the blockage is in your bathroom drain, soap and fallen hair can often hinder water flow.

 Clogged sinks can be cleared by numerous methods: use a plunger, a plumbing snake, a chemical clog remover or pour a mixture of vinegar or baking soda down the drain.
 However, using chemicals repeatedly isn’t recommended because they can damage your pipes.
 Try to resolve the issue as soon as possible because it worsens with time until the drain is completely blocked.